Explicit Correspondence Matching for Generalizable Neural Radiance Fields: Backbone Training Strategy

 \textbf{Can our MatchNeRF be trained from scratch?
 YES.} We retrain our MatchNeRF by randomly initializing the whole framework.
-As shown in \cref{tab:bb_init}, the ablation model (`random init + finetune') achieves comparable results with our default model, which again outperforms our main competitor MVSNeRF ($20.67/0.865/0.296$).
+The ablation model (TABLE~\ref{tab:bb_init} `random init + finetune') achieves comparable results with our default model, which again outperforms our main competitor MVSNeRF ($20.67/0.865/0.296$).
 It demonstrates that the \emph{cross-view interactions} can be learned from scratch without any explicit correspondence supervision.

 In general, our MatchNeRF can be trained from scratch to achieve state-of-the-art performance, and it can be further enhanced by leveraging the publicly available GMFlow pretrained model as an initialization.